LiskArchive/lisk-sdk-examples/transport/client/README.md

 By funding an account that doesn't exist yet, a default account will be created for that address.
 This is an important step for registering our package as we will have to modify the asset field of the packet account.

-2. `node print_sendable_registerpackage.js`: Creates a sendable transaction payload to be sent to the transactions endpoint `localhost:4000/api/transactions`.
+2. `node print_sendable_register_package.js`: Creates a sendable transaction payload to be sent to the transactions endpoint `localhost:4000/api/transactions`.

+3. Register carrier (MVP2 implementation)

+4. If package is on its way, there is no end timstamp (added by finishTransportTransaction).
+Also, we need to check for the delivery status which needs to be set to **"ongoing"**.
+Only if both checks succeed, we can fire the LightAlarmTransaction.
+(MVP1)